nationalparkservice/DRR_Template/vignettes/HowToUseThisTemplate.md

 ## Standard Code Chunks
 In addition to the report outline and a description of content for each section, the template includes four standard code chunks.

-The YAML header contains a series of parameters that are used in the creation of the data release report as well as the metadata and manifest files contained in associated data packages.
-The following must be updated prior to finalization

 - `Parameters`.
 A series of parameters that are used in the creation of the DRR and may be re-used in metadata and associated data package construction.